 There are numerous legends associated with this festival.
 Lots of rituals across India are been observed on this day.
 Some believe that it is been celebrated in honor of Lord Rama who returned to the city of Ayodhya after 14 years of exile, while other worship Goddess Kali on this day.

-Shri Ram defeated Ravana on this day and along with his beloved wife Sita, he returned to his home city of Ayodhya where the people were waiting for them from long fourteen years.
+Shri Ram defeated Ravana on this day and along with his beloved wife Sita, he returned to his home city of Ayodhya where the people were waiting for them for long fourteen years.
 On their return, whole Ayodhya was gleaming with the light of Diyas.

 2. RELIGIOUS ICONS AND BELIEF